edgarsanue/First-React-App/README.md

-My first React App.
+# Age and Name printer

-It's a simple form validator where you can input a user name and age.
+ - It's a simple form validator where you can input a user name and age.